 Employment and Wages

-- In 2017, the Ontario periodical publishing industry spent $263.6 million on salaries, wages, commissions and benefits.
-This was a 5.7% decrease from the previous year, and makes up 65.7% of the national expenditure in this area.
+- In 2021, the Ontario periodical publishing industry spent over $207 million on salaries, wages, commissions and benefits.
+This marks a 44% decrease from $369 million in 2013.

 Trends and Issues